A BRIEF HISTORY OF SLAVERY

 In the 18th century some slaves were skilled workers.
 Others were drivers who used whips to 'drive' their fellow slaves to work harder.
 Some slaves worked in their owners houses.
 Sometimes they were mulattos (people with a white father and a black mother).

-Meanwhile cities like Bristol and Liverpool grew rich on the slave trade.
+Meanwhile cities like Bristol and Liverpool grew rich because of slavery.

 The Abolition of Slavery in the Western World

-However in the 18th century public opinion turned against the slave trade.
+However in the 18th century public opinion began to turn against slavery.
 The first people to take action were the Quakers.
 In 1761 they decided to expel any members involved in the slave trade.
 In 1787 the Quakers formed the Society for the Abolition of the Slave Trade and at the end of the 18th century many petitions were presented to parliament demanding the end of the slave trade.

 However the first country to abolish the slave trade was Denmark in 1792.
 Britain followed in 1807.
 The USA abolished the slave trade in 1808.
 Other countries followed, Sweden in 1813, Holland in 1814, France in 1815 and Spain in 1820.
 Finally in 1833 slavery was abolished throughout the British Empire.